Aust1nS2/automated_scrublet/README.md

 Values will be saved to the seurat object columns called `doublet_score` and `predicted_doublet`

-An example output folder can be found at `/diskmnt/Projects/Users/austins2/pancan_ATAC/separate-cellranger-test/scrublet/CPT1541DU-S1/`

 # Running on multiome data

 The input of this is the output of cellranger-arc If you just want to